amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 ## Time complexity

-Time complexity (or **running time**) is the estimated time we take to run an algorithm.
+Time complexity (or **running time**) is the estimated time an algorithm takes to run.
 However, you do not measure time complexity in seconds, but as a **function** of the input.
 (I know it's weird but bear with me).

 > The **time complexity** is not about timing how long the algorithm takes.
 Instead, *how many operations* are executed.
 The number of instructions executed by a program is affected by the size of the input and how their elements are arranged.